What is the strike about?

 I think so.
 But the point of industrial action is that workers take it in a united way.
 Though my pay comfortably supports my way of life and that of my family, and my conditions of employment leave me feeling secure, there are many younger colleagues who are not in this fortunate position: paid too little to afford to live in Oxford, and kept on short-term contracts that offer them no real job security.
 It is for their sake that I want to be involved.

 Isn't it unfair to punish users of your website because of a dispute that doesn't concern them?

-If you are involved in education, then the dispute does concern you, as Oxford students have recognised.
+If you are involved in education, then the dispute does concern you, as Oxford students recognised last time the union took strike action.
 They realise that some of their best teachers have inadequate pay and untenable conditions of employment, and realise that the continuation of outstanding university education in Oxford is not viable unless pay and conditions improve.
 Everyone is involved in education to some extent, if only by enjoying the fruits of the research that is done in universities or benefiting from the skills of those educated there.
 But besides that, you are not being punished, just helped to appreciate the value of what is provided, free for all to use, as a side-product of my working for the university.

 You say that the dispute does not involve colleges, but the web server for Spivey's Corner has a college address under oriel.ox.ac.uk.
 Shouldn't you keep it going during the strike?